nicholaswmin/automap/README.md

 npm run test:performance
 ```

-> You need a locally running redis-server at `:6379` to run these tests
+> You need a running redis-server at `:6379` to run these tests

-You can [view the test files here][perf-tests].
+You can [view the performance test files here][perf-tests].

 ### Atomicity